syntaxnoob/SpawnerDistance/README.md

 2. Edit the (TODO) Coordinate file
 3. Open a terminal(Windows, OSX, Linux) and execute the following command: `python3 SpawnerDistance.py`
 4. The output will look like this (an example): `The closest block to all spawners is: 364 , 35 , 928 . and you activate: 3  Spawners.`

+if you use the script, please give credit to syntaxnoob and jellerijnders.